nareshidiga/Android-CleanArchitecture-Java/README.md

 As your code grows, you can move **base package** to a separate library module and each **feature** to a separate feature module.
 And you can reuse the features across your multiple android apps.

 ## Understanding Clean Architecture
-Key Principle: Nothing in an inner circle can know anything at all about something in an outer circle
+**Key principle:** Nothing in an inner circle can know anything at all about something in an outer circle

   ![alt text](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)